-This essay has been the product of a year of thinking, writing, and rewriting.
+This essay has been the product of a year of thinking, writing, and re-writing.
 Throughout this essay, I am deeply indebted to the Black radical tradition, particularly to Black anarchism and the Black anarchic radicals.
 I bring Black study in dialogue with the revolutionary traditions in the Philippines.
 I am also indebted to the many readers and commentators who read this manuscript and provided comments over the past year.
 I have noted in many places where I am indebted to specific comments.

 But most of all, I am indebted to my comrades and friends.
 No piece of political theory is developed in isolation, and indeed, all writing is autobiographical, especially political theory.
-My comrade Butingtaon halfironically identified with "insurrectionary libertarian post-Maoism."
+My comrade Butingtaon half-ironically identified with "insurrectionary libertarian post-Maoism."
 Another, Warden Unit, offhandedly mentioned that what the NPA were doing in building autonomy is what we also want, but we just reject their ends of a State.
 Many in our affinity group stresses the centrality of care and consent.
 The beginnings of this zine was first conceptualized in dialogue with comrades at Partido Sosyalista.
 Whatever the deficiencies of the Comité Invisible, they wrote powerfully in To Our Friends, "I am free because I have ties, because I am linked to a reality greater than me."
 Such are the contours of mamundok-in-place.

-Pag-ibig at Galit, Love and Rage! ~Someone with the spurious nom de guerre "Simoun Magsalin"
+Pag-ibig at Galit, Love and Rage! $\tilde{}$ Someone with the spurious nom de guerre "Simoun Magsalin"

-$^{^1}$ Simoun Magsalin, "The Libertarian Elements in the Philippine Archipelago," Anarchist Studies, October 2020, anarchist studies.noblogs.org/article-the-libertarian-elements-in-the-philippine-archipelago.
+1 Simoun Magsalin, "The Libertarian Elements in the Philippine Archipelago," Anarchist Studies, October 2020, anarchiststudies.noblogs.org/article-the-libertarian-elements-in-the-philippine-archipelago.

-because they can see in ways he is alien to.8 We are all living in that country of the blind, and there are one-eyed men all over who would say their sight privileges them to lead.
-This sight, whether theoretical-programmatic clarity or a self-declared vanguard, does not privilege any-one to lead.
+It is said that in the country of the blind, the one-eyed man is king.
+But the country of the blind is a place where sight is not needed to live and prosper.
+The country of the blind has no need for the one-eyed man because they can see in ways he is alien to.8 We are all living in that country of the blind, and there are one-eyed men all over who would say their sight privileges them to lead.
+This sight, whether theoretical-programmatic clarity or a self-declared vanguard, does not privilege anyone to lead.
 Sight is rather a responsibility, a way wherein we can build militancy over membership, a methodology of empowering.
 The point is not to lead the blind, but the add of the perspective of sight to their repertoire.